jlpdiez/Domoticz-Speedtest-Plugin/README.md

 ## Remarks
 - When running on Raspberry Pi, just note that the maximum speed is limited by its 100 Mbit/s LAN adapter.
 - Frequent updates should be avoided.
 - While running, network usage is fully utilized.
-This may have a negative affect on other devices in use the network such as gaming consoles or streaming boxes.
+This may have a negative effect on other devices on the network such as gaming consoles or streaming boxes.